 Then you’re in the right place.
-In this article, we’ll work together to make buffering become a thing of the past.
+In the following article, we’ll work together to make buffering a thing of the past.

-To fix a TV that keeps disconnecting from Wifi, try moving the router closer, restarting both the TV and WiFi, update your TV’s software, and remove any interfering devices.
+To fix a TV that keeps disconnecting from Wi-Fi, try moving the router closer, restarting both the TV and Wi-Fi, updating your TV’s software, and removing any interfering devices.
 If that doesn’t work, you may need to consider upgrading your TV and/or router.

 That’s the short answer, anyway.
-But there’s much more to it than that!
+But there’s much more to it!

-Fixing A TV Disconnecting From WiFi: 8 Fixes To Try
+Fixing A TV Disconnecting From Wi-Fi: 7 Fixes To Try

-Have you seen the words “buffering”, “reconnecting” or “no connection found” appear on your TV screen one too many times?
-Then take a look at the 8 fixes in this article that will help you eliminate the problem.
+Have you seen the words “buffering”, “reconnecting”, or “no connection found” appearing on your TV screen one too many times?
+Then look at the 9 fixes in this article that will help you eliminate the problem.

-Router issues are the most common culprits of TV disconnection problems.
-For starters, your router must be in the right place.
-That is, that it shouldn’t be too far away from your TV.
-This is especially the case if you are hoping to stream HD movies and shows.
+In my experience, router issues are the most common culprits of TV Wi-Fi disconnection problems.
+For starters, your router must be in the right place, not too far away from your TV.

-If you have an older Wi-Fi router, it might not have a long signal range.
-If you’re having disconnection issues, you should move the router closer.
-This will improve the signal strength.
+If you have an older Wi-Fi router, it might not have a long signal range or enough bandwidth to provide today’s high resolutions.
+If you’re having disconnection issues, you should move the router closer to improve signal strength.

-Once you’ve moved the router, check and see if the TV is still having disconnection issues.
+Once you’ve moved the router, check to see if the TV still has disconnection issues.